 1962-03-16 USA First Titan II Launch

-Titan II was originally designed and used as an intercontinental ballistic missile (ICBM), but was later used as a space launch vehicle for National Aeronautics and Space Administration (NASA).
-Twelve Titan IIs were flown in NASA's Gemini manned space program in the mid-1960s.
+Titan II was initially developed and utilized as an intercontinental ballistic missile (ICBM) but was later repurposed as a space launch vehicle for NASA.
+A total of twelve Titan IIs were employed in NASA's Gemini manned space program during the mid-1960s.

-The first Titan II launch, Missile N-2, was carried out on March 16, 1962 from LC-16 at Cape Canaveral and flew 5000 miles (8046 km) downrange and depositing its reentry vehicle in the Ascension splash net.
-The only problem was the high rate of longitudinal vibrations during first stage burn, which greatly worried NASA officials who believed that this phenomenon would be harmful to astronauts on a manned Gemini flight.
+The first Titan II launch, designated Missile N-2, took place on March 16, 1962, from LC-16 at Cape Canaveral.
+It traveled 5,000 miles (8,046 km) downrange, successfully placing its reentry vehicle in the Ascension splash net.
+The primary concern during this launch was the high rate of longitudinal vibrations experienced during the first stage burn, which caused significant worry among NASA officials, as they believed this could be detrimental to astronauts on future manned Gemini flights.

 Cover postmarked at PAFB on the day of the first test flight of Titan II, March 16, 1962.